Asbestosis vs Mesothelioma Overview

 Getting a Second Opinion on Asbestosis vs Mesothelioma

-Because asbestos-related diseases are very rare, it can be difficult for even the most experienced physician to accurately diagnose either disease from the start.
+Because asbestos-related diseases are very rare, it can be difficult for even the most experienced physician to diagnose either disease from the start.

 Whether you’ve been diagnosed with mesothelioma or asbestosis — or you suspect you have either disease — it’s a good idea to seek a second opinion from an expert.
+A misdiagnosis can send a patient to an incorrect treatment plan.

 A second opinion for mesothelioma diagnosis is extremely valuable, as an accurate diagnosis provides the greatest chance of survival.